 Controlling maidencane weeds can be tricky.
 This is because even small pieces of the rhizome left behind will start a new colony.
 That makes hand pulling unwise.
 However, over time consistent mowing or tilling can control the plant by reducing its supply of energy.

-Herbicides, like glyphosate, can be effective controls but their use near water can be detrimental to fish and other aquatic animals.
+Herbicides can be effective controls but their use near water can be detrimental to fish and other aquatic animals.
 Additionally, large stands of maidencane decomposing in the water can reduce oxygen and cause other problems.

 To keep wild stands off your property, a physical barrier may be required that is at least 2 feet (60 cm.) under the soil.
 Another potential method of control is the use of goats, but be wary – they have no rule book and will eat other plants as well.